VOLTTRON/dnp3-python/README.md

 - It supports time synchronization and a standard time format
 - It includes only changed data in response messages

-For more details about the DNP3 protocol, the `DNP3_Primer.md` article under /docs folder is a good start.
+For more details about the DNP3 protocol, the [DNP3-Primer.md](docs/DNP3-Primer.md) article is a good start.

 ## About the dnp3-python Package